anandpaithankar/cody-ai/README.md

-# Cody.AI Your Friendly Tech Interviewer
+# Cody : AI Tech Interviewer

 Local web app (frontend + backend) that uses Ollama to act as an AI interviewer for LeetCode-style problems.
 This package includes: